Editors’ Pick · Book-powered career compounding

 Book of the day

-Carefully chosen to help you think more clearly about game development and ship work you’re proud of.
+Carefully chosen to help you think more clearly about applied software engineering and ship work you’re proud of.

 Readers say